How to Make a Will in Georgia

 8. Store your will safely.

 In Georgia, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Georgia's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nephews, or nieces.
+This list continues with increasingly distant relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in Georgia?
+Can I Make My Own Will in Georgia?

-No. You can make your own will in Georgia, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+Yes.
+You can make your own will in Georgia, using Nolo's Quicken WillMaker & Trust.
+However, you might want to consult a lawyer in some situations.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Georgia, you must: